What To Know Before You Go & Other Frequently Asked Questions!

 Can I bring a friend to watch or film?

 Have your friend sign up!
 You may record but please protect our community by avoiding filming others without their consent.
 If you post a video, please blur others.
 Also, some instructors may only allow filming during the last bit of class.
 They will let you know!
 Also don’t hesitate to ask if you’re feeling unsure!
 Your instructor will probably film themselves too shoot, we all want to capture the grandeur!
+Our space is for participation rather than spectating and everyone present must be registered and have a signed waiver.
+There will be opportunities for your friends to see you dance in person!
+Showcases are a great chance to really show up and show out!

 Do I need heels or special shoes?